Arithmetic Statistics and noncommutative Iwasawa Theory: Birch and Swinnerton-Dyer formulas and Akashi Series

+\begin{proof} The result follows from \cite[Theorem~1.1]{zerbes2009generalised}.
+In certain special cases, this result has been proved separately.
+For example, in the case of false Tate curve extension, this result was first proven in \cite{HV03}.
+In the $\GL_2$-setting, this was proved in \cite{CoatesSchneiderSujatha_Links_between}. \end{proof}

-\begin{definition} Assume that $G$ is an admissible $p$-adic Lie extension and that $M$ is a (compact) finitely generated $\Lambda(G)$-module satisfying $\mathfrak{M}_H(G)$.
-Since $M$ is finitely generated as a $\Lambda(H)$-module, it follows that the homology groups $H_i(H, M)$ are all finitely generated $\Z_p$-modules.
-Hence, $H_i(H,M)$ is a torsion $\Lambda(\Gamma)$-module for all $i\geq 0$.
+\begin{definition} Assume that $\cF_\infty$ is an admissible $p$-adic Lie extension and that $M$ is a (compact) finitely generated $\Lambda(G)$-module satisfying $\mathfrak{M}_H(G)$.
+It follows that the homology groups $H_i(H, M)$ are all finitely generated torsion $\Lambda(\Gamma)$-modules for all $i\geq 0$ (see \cite[Lemma~3.1]{CKFVS}).
 Let $g_{M,i}$ denote its characteristic element.
 The \emph{Akashi series} is defined as follows

 When $M = \Sel_{p^\infty}(E/\Fin)^\vee$, we write

 \end{definition}

 The next result relates $\Ak_M$ and the truncated $G$-Euler characteristic of $M^\vee$.